 The GBVTD algorithm is highly dependent on the selection of a vortex center, using the assumption of symmetry around the center point.
 Because of the sensitive nature of the selection, it is necessary to employ a pseudo-objective strategy to accurately determine the vortex center.
-Similar to all past GBVTD studies, we have utilized the GBVTD simplex center seeking algorithm described in Lee and Marks (2000).
+All past GBVTD studies have utilized the GBVTD simplex center seeking algorithm described in Lee and Marks (2000), the algorithm used in this study.

 After center selection, the VTD algorithm is applied to the data.
 The VTD algorithm takes the objectively analyzed Cartesian grid and the selected center and calculates azimuthally-averaged tangential and radial velocity.
-In addition, higher wave number components in the tangential velocity are calculated.
+In addition, asymmetries or higher wave number components in the tangential velocity are calculated.